-7.1.24 Air quality is a key issue for the District.
-The Council is preparing an Air Quality Plan which will protect and enhance the health of everyone who lives, works or spends time in the District.
-The plan will show it plans to bring the levels of nitrogen dioxide within legal limits in the shortest possible time.
-Measures proposed include the creation of a Clean Air Zone (CAZ).

-7.1.25 The Council is currently in the process of preparing a Bradford Transport Strategy 2040.
+- 7.1.22 Air quality is a key issue for the District and is subject to Ministerial Direction to achieve compliance with legal limits for nitrogen dioxide (NO2) in the shortest possible timeframe.
+The Bradford Clean Air Zone (CAZ) was introduced on the 26th September 2022, requiring non-compliant buses, HGV, LGV and taxis/private hire to pay a daily charge to enter the CAZ unless they are subject to an exemption.
+The CAZ will remain in place until the Government is satisfied that compliance with legal limits for air quality can be maintained. - 7.1.23 The Council is currently in the process of preparing a Bradford Transport Strategy 2040.
 This will sit alongside the West Yorkshire Transport Strategy 2040 and set out a vision for the future of transport within the District.